DomMc97/Applied-Maths-MSc-Thesis/README.md

 ## CkNN

 Files relating to the CkNN construction of the MSOA Cosine Similarity Graph.

 MSOA Distance File available on request.

+constructNetworkStructure edited from here-